seatreeg/seatreeg.github.io/CVdoc.md

     -   #very unsure on what to put here/how to word it

--   Visualization Sofware #this group was hard to come up for
+-   Visualization Software #this group was hard to come up for

     -   Photo editing